 One of the most critical elements of a sober living house is the community aspect.
 Residents support one another by offering feedback, advice, experience, and strength.
 They also keep each other accountable.
-One study on sober livings demonstrates that the peer support that people find in sober livings is an important factor that keeps people sober even years after graduation.
+One study on sober living homes demonstrates that the peer support that people find in sober livings is an important factor that keeps people sober even years after graduation.
 Many graduates continue to make use of this social support system for the rest of their lives.

-As part of the recovery process, quality Nebraska sober livings also support residents as they rebuild their lives.
+As part of the recovery process, quality Nebraska sober living homes also support residents as they rebuild their lives.
 Simply quitting drugs and alcohol is rarely sufficient to guarantee an improved quality of life.
 As such, sober livings encourage residents to seek employment and take steps toward long-term goals.
 Ultimately, the purpose of a sober living home is to provide residents with an entirely new way of life and help them develop a sense of independence, joy, and freedom in sobriety.